FeatureBaseDB/cosmosa/README.md

 We also recommend installing [jq](https://stedolan.github.io/jq/) which will make following along a bit easier.

-### Setting up CosmosDB
+### Setting up Cosmos DB
-Create an Azure CosmosDB database, and have your CosmosDB account name, resource group, database name, and password at the ready.
+Create an Azure Cosmos DB database, and have your Cosmos DB account name, resource group, database name, and password at the ready.

 ```bash